datdotorg/datdot-node-rust/README.md

 ![](https://i.imgur.com/oGPIbZQ.jpg)

-datdot code is currently located in `bin/node`
+datdot code is currently located in `pallet-datdot`.

-currently datdot modules and runtime are "spliced" into the default substrate node cli - with custom governance, and most unneeded features removed.
-After the runtime module has a stable api, the scaffolding will be reduced and this repo will consist of a minimal test node and FRAME pallet.
+the default substrate node cli is modified - with custom governance, and most unneeded features removed, but `pallet-datdot` added.
+After substrate stabilizes at version 2.0.0, the scaffolding will be reduced and this repo will consist of a minimal test node and FRAME pallet.

 ### Building